jamesdtwoods/weekend-movie-sagas/README.md

-# Full Stack Feedback
+# Weekend Movie Sagas

 ## Description

 _Duration: one weekend_

-This was my first solo full stack CRUD web app using redux to handle state and Material UI for styling.
-It's also my first time hosting something, [check it out!](https://lit-ridge-30420-4b7e6abf41cc.herokuapp.com/#/)
+This was my first web app using saga functions to handle transfer requests.

 ## Screen Shot